MajorZiploc/django-react/README.md

 ## Just Commands
 - All just_* commands expect that you have sourced the root level just.bash while in the root of the project:
 > . ./just.bash

-## Toggle between Mac and Linux (Mac flavor is default in the repo)
-- There are some commands are are different between mac and linux
-  - To toggle the just commands to linux use:
-  > just_to_nonmac
-  - To toggle the just commands to mac use:
-  > just_to_mac

 ## Demo/First Time Setup (takes care of all steps needed to run the app from begin to end assuming you have taken care of the requirements section)
 - run the demo